sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 **PLEASE NOTE:** Upon review, students may be asked to revise and resubmit their proposals if any of these areas have not been adequately addressed.

-Proposals will be submitted [**via Canvas**](https://uncch.instructure.com/courses/33866/assignments/279947)
+Proposals will be submitted [**via Canvas**](https://uncch.instructure.com/courses/78214/assignments/602566)

 ---

 #### <a name="head2"></a>**Phase 2: Storyboarding and Script-Drafting**

-In the second phase of the project, students will begin gathering appropriate film and gameplay clips, storyboarding their essay projects, and composing a draft of their scripts.
-This phase will be supported by a video essay composition workshop in class on Monday, November 13th, and will culminate in the submission of a rough storyboard and draft script.
+In the second phase of the project, students will begin gathering appropriate film and gameplay clips, and continuing to use sample essays as models, they will storyboard their essay projects, and compose a draft of their scripts.
+This phase will be supported by a video essay composition workshop in class on Monday, April 07th, and will culminate in the submission of a rough storyboard and draft script.

+- **View** the sample video essay ["Special Effectivities" by Ian Bryce Jones](http://mediacommons.org/intransition/special-effectivities?fbclid=IwAR2aBlrkkFzZAPgPf8jA3FKC-NAIRcprhQKzVYpRAbz9HLfvwq5mHWywfuA)
+- **View** the sample video essay ["Tarkovsky/This Side of the Screen" by Rick Warner](https://vimeo.com/205626288)

 ##### **Storyboard and Draft Script**

-All students will submit a rough story board, and draft script for their video essay projects by Wednesday, November 17th.
+All students will submit a rough story board, and draft script for their video essay projects by Wednesday, April 16th.

 These should be assembled as a single document (either PDF or word document) and must contain each of the following elements: